 Expenditures were measured based on the allowed amount on claims, which includes both the plan payments and the member's out-of-pocket payments (i.e., deductible, coinsurance, and copayments).
-Because pricing may vary in Vermont, a standardized cost measure - HealthPartners' total relative Resource Use Index (RUI) - was included to measure aggregate resource consumption across all components of care (i.e., inpatient, outpatient facility, professional, and pharmacy).
-The RUI was risk-adjusted for each practice to the statewide rate of total utilization (i.e., an RUI of 1.00 would indicate the same total utilization as the statewide average; an RUI of 1.06 would indicate total utilization 6 percent higher than the statewide average, while an RUI of 0.94 would indicate total utilization 6 percent lower than the statewide average).
+Because pricing may vary in Vermont, a standardized Resource Use index (RUI) was included to measure aggregate resource consumption across all components of care (i.e., inpatient, outpatient facility, professional, and pharmacy).
+The RUI has been risk adjusted for each practice to the statewide rate of total utilization.
+An RUI of 1.00 would indicate total utilization the same as the statewide average, while an RUI of 1.06 would indicate total utilization 6% higher than statewide average and an RUI of 0.94 would indicate total utilization 6% lower than the statewide average.